 Oversee the summer co-curriculum and class schedule assignments, focusing on developing students’ social emotional learning skills.

-Directly manage the day-to-day work of Summer Site Coordinator and Breakthrough Leadership Program (BLP) Intern.
+Directly manage the day-to-day work of summer program staff.

 Support the student admissions process by delivering recruitment presentations at local schools, reading applications, and participating in new family interviews.